theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

 ## Fresh install

 ### Install katello package
-We assume the box where the Katello server will be installed has hostname `katello.example.com`.
+We assume the box where the Foreman server will be installed has hostname `katello.example.com`.

 Follow the [documentation](plugins/katello/{{ page.version }}/installation/index.html) to install the `katello` package and **do not run foreman-installer.** We need to use the remote database flags with the installer.
 Use the following steps once the katello rpm is installed.